DocVM1/optimus/README.md

 * Understand what you're trying to ask
 * Suggest **missing details** that would make the prompt more complete
-* Never rewrite it — just make it better

 It’s fast, lightweight, and free.
-Built for creators, devs, researchers — anyone who talks to LLMs.
+Built for anyone who talks to LLMs.

 ---